MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/09-LAB_SC_100_Lab1_Ex2_DfEASM.md

 ### Task 2 - Create Discovery

-In this Task, you´ll create a Discovery on Contoso Ltd. outside facing assets.
+In this Task, you´ll create a Discovery on Contoso Ltd. external facing assets.
 After you have created an instance you need to populate it with actual data.
 Therefore you will now create a discovery.

 1. You should still be logged into the Azure portal **https://portal.azure.com**.
 1. On the search bar on the top, search for **`Microsoft Defender EASM`** and open it.